-- (a) A foreign cooperative may register its name pursuant to Section 109 if the name is available under Section 108. - (b) A foreign cooperative may register its name, or its name with any addition required by Section 1305, by delivering to the [Secretary of State] for filing an application: - (1) setting forth its name, or its alternative name required by Section 1305, the state or country and date of its organization, and a brief description of the nature of the affairs in which it is engaged; and - (2) accompanied by a certificate of good standing, or a similar record, from the state or country of organization.
+1 forth the name and address of the applicant and the name proposed to be reserved.
+If the 2 [Secretary of State] finds that the name applied for is available under Section 108, it must be 3 reserved for the applicant's exclusive use for a nonrenewable 60-day period.
+4 (b) The owner of a name reserved for a cooperative association may transfer the 5 reservation to another person by delivering to the [Secretary of State] a signed notice of the 6 transfer which states the name, street address and, if different, the mailing address of the 7 transferee.
+8 Reporters' Note 9 The current ULLCA II draft has adopted a 120-day period rather than a 60-day period.
+10 11 12 "Style" questioned whether "fictitious name" is clear.
+13 SECTION 110.
+REGISTERED NAME OF FOREIGN COOPERATIVE.
+14 (a) A foreign cooperative may register its name pursuant to Section 109 if the name is 15 available under Section 108.
+16 (b) A foreign cooperative may register its name, or its name with any addition required 17 by Section 1305, by delivering to the [Secretary of State] for filing an application: 18 (1) setting forth its name, or its alternative name required by Section 1305, the 19 state or country and date of its organization, and a brief description of the nature of the affairs in 20 which it is engaged; and 21 (2) accompanied by a certificate of good standing, or a similar record, from the 22 state or country of organization.

-1 (c) A foreign cooperative whose name is registered under subsection (a) may qualify as a 2 foreign cooperative under its name or consent in a record to the use of its name by a cooperative association later organized under this [act] or by a foreign cooperative later authorized to transact 3 4 business in this state.
-The registration of the name terminates when the foreign cooperative 5 qualifies, the cooperative association is organized, or consent is given to use of the name by the 6 foreign cooperative later authorized to transact business in this state.
-7 Reporters' Note 8 The 2007 Annual Meeting Draft has been conformed with the Style Committees 9 comments by the Reporters.
-10 The February 2006 draft changes (c) based on a query from the Style Committee 11 12 suggesting the "name" doesn't terminate but; rather, the registration terminates.
-13 14 SECTION 111.
-USE OF THE TERM "COOPERATIVE".
-15 [(a) Use of the term "cooperative" or its abbreviation under this [act] is not a violation of 16 the provisions restricting the use of the term under [cross-reference to law of this state].]
-17 [(b)] A cooperative association and a participant may enforce the restrictions on the use 18 of the term "cooperative" under this [act] [and cross-reference to other laws of this state].
-19 Reporters' Note 20 Subsection (a) has been bracketed because not all states have this provision in other laws.
-21 22 Cooperative statutes do include name protection provisions unique among organizational law.
+(c) A foreign cooperative whose name is registered under subsection (a) may qualify as a foreign cooperative under its name or consent in a record to the use of its name by a cooperative association later organized under this [act] or by a foreign cooperative later authorized to transact business in this state.
+The registration of the name terminates when the foreign cooperative qualifies, the cooperative association is organized, or consent is given to use of the name by the foreign cooperative later authorized to transact business in this state.
+Reporters' Note The 2007 Annual Meeting Draft has been conformed with the Style Committee's Committees comments by the Reporters.
+The February 2006 draft changes (c) based on a query from the Style Committee suggesting the "name" doesn't terminate but; rather, the registration terminates.
+SECTION 111.
+USE OF THE TERM "COOPERATIVE". [(a) Use of the term "cooperative" or its abbreviation under this [act] is not a violation of the provisions restricting the use of the term under [cross-reference to law of this state].] [(b)] A cooperative association and a participant may enforce the restrictions on the use of the term "cooperative" under this [act] [and cross-reference to other laws of this state].
+Reporters' Note Subsection (a) has been bracketed because not all states have this provision in other laws.
+Cooperative statutes do include name protection provisions unique among organizational law.
 The prior draft of this Section is typical of those provisions.
-Many such provisions also 23 contain bond and attorney's fees provisions but those provisions are not typically contained in 24 25 other organizational law.
-26 27 This draft attempts to coordinate the name restrictions contained in other cooperative law in the state, if any, with this Act without granting restrictions or rights not found elsewhere in
+Many such provisions also contain bond and attorney's fees provisions but those provisions are not typically contained in other organizational law.
+This draft attempts to coordinate the name restrictions contained in other cooperative law in the state, if any, with this Act without granting restrictions or rights not found elsewhere in State law.